-Our RoSPA-assured online COSHH Awareness training course explains the risks hazardous substances pose in the workplace and the control measures that must be in place so you can work safely.
+Our RoSPA-assured online COSHH training course explains the risks hazardous substances pose in the workplace and the control measures that must be in place so you can work safely.

 The training covers Regulation 12 of the Control of Substances Hazardous to Health (COSHH) Regulations 2002 that states every employer who undertakes work which is liable to expose an employee to a substance hazardous to health, shall provide that employee with suitable and sufficient information, instruction, and training.

 What does COSHH cover?